-Click here for synopses of these great reads of 2013 from NPR.
+Click here for synopses of NPR’s favorites of 2013.

 It comes from too much time in front of the computer — eye strain, back and neck pain, headaches, sore wrists.
 Read more about SVS here.